wavemotion-dave/A7800DS/README.md

 * BANKSETS HALT RAM   Games that use the new Banksets handling with 16K of RAM at 0x4000 (Maria and Sally see different 16K RAM).
 * ACTIVISION          Mostly for Double Dragon and Rampage by Activision
 * ABSOLETE            Only for the F-18 Hornet game by Absolete Entertainment
-* FRACTALUS           Only for the Rescue on Fractalus prototype (not a complete game but neat to see)
+* FRACTALUS           Only for the Rescue on Fractalus prototype (not a complete game but neat to see).
+This is EXRAM/A8.

-The X/Y settings can be tweaked to position the 7800 emulated screen on the DS screen as best you can.
+The X/Y screen settings can be tweaked to position the 7800 emulated screen on the DS screen as best you can.
 Unfortunately the 7800 screen resolution isn't a perfect match for the DS 256x192 so you'll have to stretch and offset a bit.
 Most games have defaults that look good enough.
+Some games will cut off a few pixel lines at the top and bottom - but they will still be perfectly playalbe.
+Such is life with only 192 vertical pixels to play with on the DS!

 Frame Skipping can be OFF (show all frames), Moderate (Show 3/4 frames) or Agressive (only show 1/2 frames).
 The latter is only really needed for the DS-Lite/Phat where the faster DSi CPU isn't available.